SINGAPORE (ICIS)--Here are some of the top stories from ICIS Asia and the Middle East for the week ended 6 October 2017.

 Spot styrene butadiene rubber (SBR) prices in Asia may fall further because of falling feedstock costs, waning demand and volatility in natural rubber (NR) market.

-Southeast Asia IPA may see upside in Q4 on demand
+Southeast Asia IPA may see upside in

 Spot isopropanol (IPA) prices in southeast (SE) Asia are likely to be stable-to-firm in the fourth quarter (Q4), bolstered by strong downstream demand in inks, paints and coatings.